Process – How Climate Feedback works

 - Adding Relevant Information: Signaling additional resources or information related to the text, providing context, or indicating a perspective based on a scientific publication can also be the purpose of an annotation.
 Scientists should not focus on proving the author “right” or “wrong”.
 The main objective should be to base thinking on scientific facts and provide valuable resources to journalists and readers.

 - Factual Accuracy.
 Does the article build on scientifically accurate information and solid evidence?

 - Logic/Reasoning.
 Do the conclusions follow from the evidence?
 Are there incoherencies in the reasoning?

 - Precision/Clarity.
 Does the article precisely refer to concepts as they are used by the scientific community?
 Or is there some confusion which might mislead the reader?

 Suggested guidelines for the overall scientific credibility rating

 Remember that we do not evaluate the opinion of the author, but instead the scientific accuracy of facts contained within the text, and the scientific quality of reasoning used.

 - +2 = Very High: No inaccuracies, fairly represents the state of scientific knowledge, well argued and documented, references are provided for key elements.
 The article provides insights to the reader about climate change mechanisms and implications, as well as limitations and important unknowns surrounding the evidence.

 - +1 = High: The article does not contain major scientific inaccuracies and its conclusion follows from the evidence provided.
 While more detail would have been useful, readers are still accurately informed of the science.

 - -1 = Low: The article contains significant scientific inaccuracies or misleading statements.

-- -2 = Very Low: The article contains major scientific inaccuracies for key facts supporting his argumentation and/or omits to mention important information and/or presents logical flaws in using information to reach his conclusion.
+- -2 = Very Low: The article contains major scientific inaccuracies for key facts supporting the author’s argumentation and/or omits to mention important information and/or presents logical flaws in using information to reach his or her conclusion.

 - n/a = Not Applicable: The article does not build on scientifically verifiable information (e.g., it is mostly about politics or opinions).

 Definition of the article-level tags/keywords